Nel-S/seedfinding/Far Spawns/README.md

 # Far Spawns

-This is a centralized repository for all of the code and files relating to finding the farthest player spawnpoints in various versions of Minecraft: Java Edition.
+These are files relating to finding the farthest player spawnpoints in various versions of Minecraft: Java Edition.